How to Protect Yourself From Credit Card Fraud: Scams, Skimmers, and Phishing

 There are similar devices that replicate keypads, allowing fraudsters to capture PINs by other means.
 And in some cases, thieves may set up tiny hidden cameras nearby to spy on people as they enter their PINs.

-The fraudster may return to the skimmer to remove it and download the stored information.
+The fraudster may return to the skimmer to remove it and download the stored information, which he can then use to make a new card.
 Other systems allow the information to be downloaded remotely.

 Skimmers don’t need to interfere with the normal operation of the reader; you may use your card successfully and go about your business, never knowing your information was nabbed in the process.

-Shimming is a relatively new scam, which evolved from skimming when chip cards were created to help defend cardholders from theft.
+Shimming is a relatively new scam, which evolved from skimming when EMV technology was created to help defend cardholders from theft.
 Where skimmers are used to steal data during mag strip transactions, shimmers are used for chip transactions: either chip-and-signature or chip-and-PIN.

 Shimmers are paper-thin devices with their own readers and storage, which are inserted into the slots in card terminals.
 When a card is dipped into the device, the information is stored in the shim.
 While the information stored in the shim can’t be used to replicate another chip card, scammers can create a version of the stolen card with a magnetic strip.